Register to get the Amazon Pay button on your site or app.

 Provide required information for account verification

-Upload all required documents that Amazon Payments requests from you to verify your account.
+required documents that Amazon Payments requests from you to verify your account.

 Note If you provide accurate information, and depending on your business type and information, verification can take up to 7 business days.
 If Amazon Payments needs more information, we will contact you by email or within your Amazon Payments Seller Central account.
 In this case, verification can take longer.
 Check your emails regularly.